uSpike/rpcx/README.md

             assert await client.request("add", 1, 2) == 3

             # Streaming (server to client) example
-            async with client.request_stream("fibonacci", 6) as stream:
+            async with client.request_stream("fibonacci", 6) as request, request.stream as stream:
                 async for num in stream:
                     print(num)  # 1, 1, 2, 3, 5, 8

             # Streaming (client to server) example
-            async with client.request_stream("sum") as stream:
-                for num in range(10):
+            async with client.request_stream("sum") as request, request.stream as stream: for num in range(10):
                     await stream.send(num)

-            assert await stream == 45
+                assert await request == 45

 anyio.run(main)